alpine-hodler/web/README.md

 ## GraphQL

 To start the graphql server go to the `cmd/graphql` directory and generate the `graphql` binary with `go build`.
+You'll also need to make sure the proper auth data is in some `/path/to/.env`, see coinbase section for example.
 Then run

 ```
-./graphql start --port=8080
+./graphql start --port=8080 --env=/path/to/.env
 ```

 and visit http://localhost:8080/